"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - In Worm, while the adventures of the Undersiders are the main focus, Faultine's crew, a group of superpowered mercenaries, crops up from time to time pursuing their own goals, and interludes focusing on them tell of their investigation into Cauldron independent of the main plotline.

-- Fitting for a show with a frequent Villain Protagonist, The Venture Brothers originally had Sergeant Hatred as the Villain of Another Story.
+- Fitting for a show with a frequent Villain Protagonist, The Venture Bros. originally had Sergeant Hatred as the Villain of Another Story.
 He started as a catch-all for any time the writers needed to reference a villain for the Monarch's henchmen to steal from, or someone else that the Venture twins had encountered in the past.
 He eventually joined the show as a regular.
 A similar situation occurred with Captain Sunshine, a supposed hero.
 He does appear later on.

 - Likewise, whenever Kim Possible mentioned her exploits thwarting a different villain to the one she was this episode, it would always be Professor Dementor, who was originally He Who Must Not Be Seen, but was developed into Always Someone Better for Dr Drakken.